 Instead, wait for your food to be done cooking, then set it aside and use the saute function to thicken your sauce.

-3. Don’t forget to seal the steam valve.
+3. Don’t forget to seal the Instant Pot steam valve.

-There should never be steam blowing out of the instant pot while cooking — if there is, you didn’t seal the steam valve, and your food won’t be cooked.
+There should never be steam blowing out of your appliance while cooking — if there is, you didn’t seal the steam valve, and your food won’t be cooked.

-Properly close the steam valve every time you use your Instant Pot.
+Properly close the Instant Pot steam valve every time you use your pressure cooker.

-4. Don’t use the same sealing ring for every type of food.
+4. Don’t use the same sealing ring for every type of Instant Pot recipe.

-Use different sealing rings for different recipes.
+Use different sealing rings for different Instant Pot recipes.
 You don’t want to use the same sealing ring you used to cook spicy fajitas and then a sweet treat.

 Your cheesecake will come out tasting like spicy fajitas.